brunnerh/insert-unicode/README.md

 ![data table example](./readme-files/data-table.png)

-The entries are filtered according to the settings `include-sequences` and `include-skin-tone-variants`.
+The entries are filtered according to the settings *Include Sequences* (`include-sequences`) and *Include Skin Tone Variants* (`include-skin-tone-variants`).

+### Recently Used Characters

+When inserting individual characters, the extension keeps track of recently used entries and subsequently shows them at the top of list.

+This behavior can be disabled via the option *Enable Recently Used* (`enableRecentlyUsed`).
+The length of this list can be set via *Recently Used Limit* (`recentlyUsedLimit`).

+The command *Clear Recently Used List* (`clearRecentlyUsed`) clears this temporary list.

 ## How To?